jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 * A virtual machine as a server.

-* A virtual Redfish nterface, created with Sushy tools, as a BMC.
+* A virtual Redfish interface, created with Sushy tools, as a BMC.

 This virtual environment should give us enough background to later interact with real Redfish interfaces.
 But, it should also help us to develop some quick tests, before going for a real physical environment.